 Tyvon Branch Contract Information:

-Restructured his contract with the Raiders in March of 2013.
+Signed a two-year contract with the Cardinals in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Tyvon Branch – simply subscribe now.

 |2017 Proj||30||Subscribe now to see our 2017 projections for Tyvon Branch|

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.

 Tyvon Branch: Past News Updates ( ▲ View most recent update )